SsnL/blog/about/index.md

 Please find my resume [here](http://ssnl.github.io/about/Tongzhou Wang - Resumé.pdf).

+Random facts:

++ My favorite font is Palatino.
++ I play saxophone starting from middle school.
++ I have a cute 6-year-old young brother.
++ Chinese food in China is way better than Chinese food here.

 This blog came alive on 9/17/2014.
 All my notes and thoughts will be posted here.

 Hope you enjoy it.